skip to Main Content

 What is a “consultation”?

-At the Gene C. Colman Family Law Centre a “Consultation” is a very in depth process where we come to understand the challenges that you currently face and where we propose strategies and solutions:
+At the Gene C. Colman Family Law Centre a “Consultation” at our firm is a very in depth process where we come to understand the challenges that you currently face and where we propose strategies and solutions.
+Here’s how it works:

-• We meet for an extended period – normally about two hours but sometimes less (and sometimes more).
+• 7.
+We meet in that prearranged time zoom time slot – normally about two hours but sometimes less (and sometimes more).
+Gene C. Colman asks you questions about your issues and then relates his strategy and recommendations.

-• Shortly after the conclusion to our meeting, we send to you a detailed memorandum summarizing the meeting.
-The memorandum will include what we discussed at the consultation and this includes:
+• 8.
+Shortly after the conclusion to our zoom meeting, we send to you a detailed (and usually fairly lengthy) memorandum summarizing the meeting.
+The memorandum will include what we discussed at the zoom consultation and this includes:

 • the facts of your case;

-• a list of tasks that should be accomplished.
+• a list of tasks that should be accomplished to move the case forward.

 Is it worth the expense?

 • We handle all preliminary inquiries from you in a professional and timely manner.
-Either via an exchange of emails and/or over the phone, our team explains the process to you and spends time with you to find the appropriate schedule to set up the appointment.
+This occurs generally via an exchange of emails but phone assistance is also available to help explain to you the process.

-• I review the memorandum before it goes out to you to ensure it is correct and to add any additional ideas I may have following the consultation.
+• Gene C. Colman reviews the memorandum before it goes out to you to ensure it is correct and to add any additional ideas that he may have following the consultation.

 What if I do not want to hire the Colman firm after the consultation?